ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-solstice-event-2023.md

 #### 21 December - live event

-Let’s come together at a **online event on 21 December**, as the winter solstice marks the rebirth of the Sun, **to launch the Swarm 2.0 era** together.
+Join us **at an online event on 21 December**, as the winter solstice marks the rebirth of the Sun, to **launch the Swarm 2.0 era** together.

 [**Mark your calendars**](https://www.addevent.com/event/lf19253018), spread the word, stay tuned for more updates and follow us on [Discord.](https://discord.gg/C2QwbveT)

 Thank you for being a part of the Swarm Community.

 Swarm 2.0 starts here – with you!